Virtualization 101: What is a Hypervisor?

 Embedded, hosted or type II hypervisors

-These hypervisors are run as a software using an operating system such as Windows, Linux or FreeBSD.
+These hypervisors are run as software using an operating system such as Windows, Linux or FreeBSD.
 This is what the Virtage hypervisor, VirtualBox and VMWare Workstation are classified as.
+Examples of type II hypervisors include Parallels Desktop for Mac, Windows Virtual PC, Oracle Virtual Box, and VMware Workstation.

 So, native hypervisors run directly on the hardware while a hosted hypervisor needs an operating system to do its work.
 Which one is better?
 It depends on what you're after.